petzval/btferret/README.md

 c - Connect.
 Enter the node number of the listening device.
     Select the "Read services" option.
-The server's serial channels will be displayed, and the appropriate one will probably have one of the two following UUIDs, or may be described as something like "rfcomm serial port".
+The server's serial channels will be displayed, and the appropriate one will probably have one of the two following UUIDs, or may be described as something like "rfcomm serial port" 1101
-       1101
        00001101-0000-1000-8000-00805F9B34FB
     Enter the RFCOMM channel number.
 The device should connect.